abdelkimo/or-tools/doc_sources/MANUAL/source/manual/TSP.rst

 the Routing Library (RL) in a nutshell.
 Next, we introduce the Travelling Salesman Problem (TSP) and the TSPLIB instances.
 To better understand the RL, we say a few words about its inner working and the CP model we use.
 Because most of the Routing Problems are intractable, we use Local Search.
 We explain our two phases approach in details and show how to model the TSP in a few lines.
-We also show how to solve the TSP to optimality with the RL.
 Finally, we model and solve the TSP with Time Windows.

 ..  rubric:: Prerequisites: